Sales tax is charged on all sale and purchase transactions of goods and services made in Honduran territory.

 - Institute of Professional Education (Instituto Nacional de Formación Profesional or INFOP): 1% over the accrued amount.

-- Housing fund ('Régimen de Aportaciones Privadas' or RAP/'Fondo Social para la Vivienda' or FOSOVI): 1.5% on the excess of the employee’s income of HNL 8,882.30.
-Note that this contribution is optional.
+- Housing fund ('Régimen de Aportaciones Privadas' or RAP/'Fondo Social para la Vivienda' or FOSOVI): 1.5% on the employee’s ordinary salary.

 Special temporary contributions